Deploy a .NET 10 Blazor WebAssembly App to Cloudflare Pages

 Create a GitHub repository

-Create a new GitHub repository by navigating to github.com/new.
-Once the repository is created, proceed to your recently crafted project directory to organize and upload your local application to GitHub.
-Execute the following commands in your terminal:
+Create a new GitHub repository by visiting github.com/new.
+Once the repository is created, go to your project directory and push all changes to GitHub by running the following commands:

 git init